A stable terrarium starts with the right structure.

 3 | Activated Charcoal Layer

-While not strictly essential, a layer of activated charcoal is used to purify the water (though just how much it helps is difficult to quantify).
+While not strictly essential, a layer of activated charcoal can be used to purify the water.

 Just note you’re probably better off choosing a chunkier charcoal rather than a powder.
 A fine powder may flow into the drainage layer, even through a barrier mesh.